carbon-language/carbon-lang/docs/project/principles/low_context_sensitivity.md

 [Carbon's number one goal is performance](/docs/project/goals.md#performance-critical-software), it is important that the performance characteristics of code be predictable and readily determined by readers.
 This argues that those characteristics should not depend on expensive context.
-In contrast, in C++, the performance cost of a `dynamic_cast` depends on the relationship between the source and target types.
+For example, Carbon should not provide a `dynamic_cast` facility with the same capabilities of C++'s where distant aspects of the inheritance structure can cause surprising performance differences.
+Similarly, Carbon should try to ensure normal looking method calls and data member access don't have the surprising performance costs caused by virtual inheritance in C++.

-A cast from a base to a derived class will be significantly cheaper than a cast to a sibling.
-Similarly, virtual inheritance will add cost to ordinary looking method calls and implicit conversions, even with single inheritance.
-When combined with multiple inheritance, the vtable pointer for an object can be set over and over during construction.
-Carbon should avoid features with hidden costs, particularly when they scale based on subtle aspects of the context where those features are used.
+More generally, Carbon should avoid features with hidden costs, particularly when they scale based on subtle aspects of the context where those features are used.